Fire up your tastebuds at these curry houses, North Indian spots and South Indian restaurants in Singapore.

-The name is synonymous with one thing, and one thing only: murtabak (Indian flatbread stuffed with egg, minced meat and onion).
-Having been around for over a century, this Kampong Glam institution has devotees coming from all corners of the island just for a taste of its signature dish – that’s how good it is.
+The name is synonymous with one thing, and one thing only: murtabak.
+If you haven’t had it, it’s Indian flatbread stuffed with egg, minced meat and onion.
+This Kampong Glam institution has been around for almost a century.
+Devotees coming from all corners of the island just for a taste of its signature dish – that’s how good it is.
 Be it mutton, chicken, or even deer murtabak (yes, really), Singapore Zam Zam does it best.
 But it’s no one-trick pony.
 Also on the menu: a mind-boggling array of classic supper fare like mee goreng (fried noodles), biryani and prata.

 18. Springleaf Prata Place

 When it comes to comfort food in Singapore, prata will never go out of style.
 Especially not at Springleaf Prata Place, where the crispy Indian flatbread gets a tasty upgrade.
 From the incredibly meaty and cheesy Murtaburger to the savoury prata alfredo special.
 It’s best you come to this joint with an empty stomach.

 Springleaf Prata Place, multiple locations including Yishun Safra and The Rail Mall

 This resto’s forte lies in Punjabi and Bengali cuisine (the latter is a rather uncommon sight in Singapore).
 It serves a selection of authentic dishes like a special Kolkata chicken biryani with spiced potato.
 Not to mention a selection of grilled vegetarian options.
 You’ll also find unique sweets to end your meal.
 Think sugary gulab jamun and gokul pithe.